connormichalec/ConnorsWindows11Configuration/README.md

 * ZVirtualDesktop
    * zvirtualdesktop hotkeys are capslock+<number> to switch to desktop, capslock+alt+<number> to move window to desktop.
 * **AltSnap** 👌👌👌 https://github.com/RamonUnch/AltSnap
    * I am using AltSnap (github fork of AltDrag) as my main window snapping tool as it seems better than using powertoys snap zones as well as the default windows snapping due to being able to alt drag and assign key shortcuts especially for hjkl.
-The altsnap window resizing is also super amazing especialyl because it works across two windows next to each other like dwm.
+The altsnap window resizing is also super amazing especially because it works across two windows next to each other like dwm.
+It also lets you span a window across two zones easily by placing window in middle of them.
 * Displayfusion
 * StartAllBack
 * Battery Percentage Icon (from the ms store)